 If you were to ask me if you should should advertise in a magazine, and all I knew was that you ran a small creative business – I would say no.

-Everything we stand for at Studio Cotton is using our limited small business budgets in areas most guaranteed to generate a positive ROI, and allow us to grow our little empires.
+Everything we stand for at Studio Cotton is using our limited small business budgets in areas most guaranteed to generate a positive ROI, to allow us to grow our little empires.
 Print magazine advertising is risky, expensive, hard to monitor, impossible to optimise and just not as good as the other marketing channels at our disposal.
 So let’s get those right first.

 The exception to the rule: small supporting small